Biden greets Saudi crown prince with fist bump - NewsBreak

 Biden greets Saudi crown prince with fist bump

-Correction: Then-President George W. Bush was the first U.S. president to fly direct from Israel to Saudi Arabia.

-President Biden greeted Saudi Crown Prince Mohammed bin Salman with a fist bump on Friday ahead of the controversial face-to-face meeting between the two men in Jeddah, Saudi Arabia.
+( The Hill ) — President Joe Biden greeted Saudi Crown Prince Mohammed bin Salman with a fist bump on Friday ahead of the controversial face-to-face meeting between the two men in Jeddah, Saudi Arabia.

-Footage displayed on Saudi state television showed Biden emerging from his limo and fist-bumping the crown prince before the two entered Al Salam Royal Palace.
+Footage displayed on Saudi state television showed Biden emerging from his limo and fist-bumping the crown prince, who is known by his initials MBS, before the two entered Al Salam Royal Palace.

-Biden then met privately with Saudi King Salman before holding a larger meeting with his team, the crown prince and Saudi council ministers.
-Reporters were briefly allowed into the room, capturing images of Biden, the crown prince and other officials seated at a long table inside the palace.
+Biden is meeting there privately with King Salman of Saudi Arabia.
+He is scheduled to meet later with MBS and Saudi ministers, which will be partially open to press.

-The White House said the president would “minimize contact” with other officials on the multiday trip to Israel and Saudi Arabia, citing the spread of COVID-19 variants.
-But that policy led to speculation that Biden would use it as an excuse to avoid shaking hands with Crown Prince Mohammad, and Biden complicated the plans by shaking some hands while in Israel.
+The White House said the president would “minimize contact” with other officials on the multi-day trip to Israel and Saudi Arabia, citing the spread of COVID-19 variants.
+But that policy led to speculation that Biden would use it as an excuse to avoid shaking hands with MBS.

-Still, the Saudi foreign ministry quickly publicized images of Biden fist-bumping and walking with the crown prince.
-Images released by the government also showed Biden shaking hands with King Salman.
+On his stops in Israel, Biden greeted some officials with fist bumps and others with handshakes.

 While campaigning for president in 2020, Biden pledged to make Saudi Arabia a “pariah” over Khashoggi’s murder.
 The president took a cooler approach to the U.S. relationship with Saudi Arabia during his first year in office than his predecessor, Donald Trump.